GerardWassink/SCEPSIS/README.md

 ### Dependencies

 A dependency is the use of ANSI escape codes, especially on Windows systems where it was only implemented recently (in Windows 10 Version 1511).
 More [info about ANSI codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+This dependency has been solved for older Windows versions as described in [Issue 2](https://github.com/GerardWassink/SCEPSIS/issues/3).

 ### Further reading